Civil, Construction and Environmental Engineering

 Construction Cost Estimating

-Addresses the estimating and cost control function from conceptual planning through project execution.
-Topics include productivity analysis, organization of estimates, cost forecasting, estimating tools and techniques, contingency planning, and relationship to contract types and project execution strategies.
+Addresses the estimating and cost control functions across all phases of a construction project, from conceptual planning through project execution.
+Topics include productivity analysis, organization and preparation of estimates, cost forecasting, estimating tools and techniques, contingency planning, and the relationship between estimates, contract types, and project execution strategies.
+Emphasis is placed on accuracy, risk management, and decision-making in construction cost estimating.

 Prerequisite(s): CE 366